MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/index.md

 Using the binary representation of $x$ with $x_i$ denoting the $i$-th bit counting from the least-significant bit, $f(x)$ can be written as $f(x) = a^{\sum_{i=0}^{2n-1} x_i 2^i} \operatorname{mod} N$.
 In turn, this can be written as a product (mod N) of terms $a^{2^i x_i}=(a^{2^i})^{x_i}$.
 The function $f(x)$ can thus be implemented using a sequence of $2n$ (modular) multiplications by $a^{2^i}$ conditional on $x_i$ being nonzero.
 The constants $a^{2^i}$ can be precomputed and reduced modulo N before running the algorithm.

-Similarly, this sequence of controlled modular multiplications can be written: Each such multiplication can be performed using a sequence of $n$ controlled modular additions; and each modular addition can be built from a regular addition and a comparator.
+This sequence of controlled modular multiplications can be simplified further: Each multiplication can be performed using a sequence of $n$ controlled modular additions; and each modular addition can be built from a regular addition and a comparator.

 Given that so many steps are necessary to arrive at an actual implementation, it would be extremely helpful to have such functionality available from the start.
-This is why we decided to add support for a wide range of numerics functionality to the QDK.
+This is why the QDK provides support for a wide range of numerics functionality.

 # Functionality